 Roses are a quintessentially English flower, and perennially popular both in the UK and worldwide.
-From a dozen long-stemmed red roses on Valentine’s Day to fragrant climbing roses entwined around a cottage trellis, these stunning blossoms instantly evoke images of love and rural beauty.
+From a dozen long-stemmed red roses on Valentine’s Day, that can be sent to you via this Sandhurst floral delivery service, to fragrant climbing roses entwined around a cottage trellis, these stunning blossoms instantly evoke images of love and rural beauty.
 However, with over 150 species of rose and thousands of hybrid varieties available, it can be tricky to know which type to choose for your garden.
 Here’s a quick guide on planting roses in any outdoor space.

 Choosing your rose